How long is the CAT 4 test?

 8. Cramming doesn’t work !

 Unlike normal exams there is not a lot you can do in terms of cramming – the tests on this site are enough to practice on (click here).
+Subject matter is not what’s being tested here – see my post on this by clicking here.

 Let us know your thoughts.
 Any ideas for helping to develop cognitive skills let me know.